Soothe Note guide - Updated May 23, 2026 - 5 min read

 Health notes can include medication concerns, pain, mood, fatigue, and private reflections.
 A good app should be clear about what stays private, what can be shared, and how access can be revoked.

-Soothe Note is designed around offline-first tracking, encrypted private notes, read-only caregiver sharing, and visit-ready reports that help people prepare for care conversations.
+Soothe Note is designed around encrypted private notes, read-only caregiver sharing, and visit-ready reports that help people prepare for care conversations.

 Practical example